How to Open a File in Python: open(), pathlib, and More

 At first, I thought it might be interesting to try to put together a quine which is a program that duplicates itself.
 Unfortunately, these are usually done through standard output and not to files.
 In fact, I wasn’t able to find any examples that output to a file, so I decided wasn’t the way to go.

 Instead, I figured we could take this idea of opening files a step further by moving on to file reading.
 In other words, now that we know how to open a file, what would it take to read the contents of that file?
-Specifically, I’m interested in writing a program similar to `cat` for linux users:
+Specifically, I’m interested in writing a program similar to cat for Linux users:

 cat example.txt # Outputs the contents of the file